Learning of Linear Dynamical Systems as a Non-Commutative Polynomial Optimization Problem: Background

 \section{Background}

-In Section \ref{sec:relwork}, we set our work in the context of related work.
-In Section \ref{sec:ncpop}, we provide a brief overview of non-commutative polynomial optimization, pioneered by \cite{Pironio2010} and nicely surveyed by \cite{burgdorf2016optimization}, which is our key technical tool.
-Prior to introducing our own results, we introduce some common notation in Section \ref{sec:notation}, following \cite{WestHarrison} and \cite{Jakub}.
+First, we set our work in the context of related work.
+Next, we provide a brief overview of non-commutative polynomial optimization, pioneered by \cite{Pironio2010} and nicely surveyed by \cite{burgdorf2016optimization}, which is our key technical tool.
+Prior to introducing our own results, we introduce some common notation, following \cite{WestHarrison}.